ncolomer/energy-monitor/README.md

 `influxdb` and `hassmqtt` are optional, **independent** sinks — enable either, both, or neither.
 Omit a block (or set it to `null`) to disable that sink.

 When `hassmqtt` is configured, the application registers its sensors in Home Assistant through [MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery) (no manual YAML needed).
 The Linky "heures creuses"/"heures pleines" indexes are exposed as `total_increasing` energy sensors, so they can be used directly in the [Energy dashboard](https://www.home-assistant.io/docs/energy/electricity-grid/).
+The current tariff period (`ptec`) is exposed as an `enum` sensor (`HC`/`HP`) to drive tariff-based automations.

 ## Hardware